Click here for Virtual Triton Day Information

 Program Objectives represent graduates’ performance 3 to 5 years after completing the B.S. program.
 Graduates will:

-1. Teach students engineering fundamentals and critical thinking skills enabling them to consistently and successfully apply Structural Engineering principles within their chosen specialization (such as Aerospace, Civil, Marine, and Mechanical).
+1. Retain a strong grasp of engineering fundamentals and critical thinking skills that enable them to consistently and successfully apply Structural Engineering principles within their chosen career path.

-3. Apply broad multi-disciplinary skills including sustainability and socioeconomic community needs to accomplish professional objectives in a rapidly changing technological world.
+3. Possess a broad set of multi-disciplinary skills, including the inclination and ability to consider sustainability, resilience and socioeconomic community needs to accomplish professional objectives in a rapidly changing technological world.

 B.S.
 Structural Engineering Student Outcomes